Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Results

-The project ZalaZONE in Hungary has a cordoned-off proving ground as well as a real world ITS to the border to Austria.
-In the real world, the ITS covers the highway scenario.
-In the cordoned-off proving ground, it covers the scenarios of smart cities, high and low speed handling as well as high speed freeways and rural roads.
-The purposes are test and research in the field of autonomous and connected vehicles.
-For this, the test field is equipped V2X communication technique \cite{Szalay.2019}.
 Another cordoned-off test facility for re-enacting and simulating traffic scenarios is implemented in the CARISSMA project in Ingolstadt.
-The test facility offers 4000 square meter experimental for researching on V2X communication, accident detection, accident consequences reduction as well as the automated driving functions \cite{TechnischeHochschuleIngolstadt.20142021}.
+The test facility offers 4000 square meters for researching V2X communication, accident detection, accident consequences reduction as well as the automated driving functions \cite{TechnischeHochschuleIngolstadt.20142021}.

 The next cordoned-off ITS is AstaZero (Active Safety Test Area).
-It was set up in 2014 in Sweden, and it is an open environment where vehicle OEMs, research institutes and universities perform development and research.
+It was set up in 2014 in Sweden, and it is an open environment where vehicle OEMs, research institutes, and universities perform development and research.
 The research topics are new active safety functions for road vehicles.
-The test field contains a city area, 700 m multilane road, 5.7 km long rural road and 1 km high-speed area \cite{Jacobson.2015}.
+The test field contains a city area, 700 m multilane road, 5.7 km long rural road, and 1 km high-speed area \cite{Jacobson.2015}.

+Further cordoned-off ITS are Mcity and GoMentum Station, located in Michigan and California, United States.
+The proving grounds include highway scenarios, rural roads with tunnels, and urban settings, for example, roundabouts, intersections, and railroad crossings.
+The sensors used, e.g. cameras or lidars, are connected to Road Side Units via 5G, V2X technology, or fiber optics.
+These setups allow testing of autonomous and connected driving \cite{LiuTianyangi.2017, Mcity.18032022, GoMentumStation.24052021}.

+The system Virginia Smart Roads is a cordoned-off test bed that provides advanced-vehicle testing with Roadside Units (DSRC).
+The highlights are V2X communication, use of paving sensors, and differential GPS broadcast.
+Furthermore, the test bed provides 75 weather-making towers, which can generate snow, fog, and rain.
+The closed test bed covers highway as well as rural road sections.
+For testing under real conditions, the Virginia Smart Roads are extended by the Virginia Automated and Connected Corridors with 70 miles of interstate highways.
+There are 56 RSUs for V2X communication \cite{LiuTianyangi.2017, VirginiaTech.VirginiaSmartRoads}.

+In addition to the test beds in Europe and the U.S., there are also numerous cordoned-off test beds in China.
+There is a cordoned-off test bed for connected and autonomous driving up to Level 4 in Chongqing.
+The test bed covers expressways and urban areas.
+Here, the test bed generates weather scenarios like rain and fog.
+The research focus is V2X communication with 5G for autonomous driving and Advanced Driver Assistance Systems \cite{hatchip.com.,autotesting.net.2021,diandong.com.2018,YiMao.2019}.

+The cordoned-off test bed in Shanghai Lingang covers more than 10 km of highways and urban roads.
+It provides special scenarios, such as rainfall and tunnels.
+The main points are V2X communication and perception for autonomous driving.
+The test bed uses 1 GPS differential base station, LTE-V, DSRC Units, intelligent traffic lights, and cameras \cite{hatchip.com.,autotesting.net.2021,iot.ofweek.com.2019,diandong.com.2018}.

+The cordoned-off test bed at Chang'an University covers a length of more than 3.5 km.
+The setup enables perception testing with a camera, radar and lidar.
+The V2X communication is realized with LTE, LTE-V, Wi-Fi, and EUHT.
+The purpose of the test bed is the development of autonomous driving functions, e.g. emergency collision warning, blind-spot warning, or identification of traffic lights \cite{LiXiaochi.2019,hatchip.com.}.